 We live in an old house with old walls and old wiring and we love it.
-(Don’t worry—we’ve got all kinds of alarms connected to city services, and we mostly stay away from the asbestos, so there’s a decent chance we’ll survive.)
+(Don’t worry—we’ve got lots of alarms and detectors connected to emergency services, and we mostly stay away from the asbestos in the basement, so there’s a decent chance we’ll survive.)
 We’re still figuring each room out, and although we haven’t gotten to the dining room yet, we did do one thing.
 We made a massive drum shade for the chandelier.

 It took about an hour, and we spent just under $60.
 Also, it’s perfect and I am in love with it.
 It’s so shiny!
 And see the little wooden blocks on each side?
 Do you find them quirky and adorable?
 I sure do.
-Sometimes I turn the light on at night just so the neighbors can admire it from the street, as though it were a major award.
+Sometimes I turn the light on at night just so the neighbors can admire it from the street, like a major award.

 Here’s the thing: the chandelier we covered up is cool!
 It’s a regular old brass fixture that probably came with the house and it’s tarnished, but elegantly.
 Maybe not elegantly.
 Quaintly.
 These are the only photos I could find of it pre-project: both from the backgrounds of other photos, before and after we had taken off the frosted glass shades.
 Unfortunately, I never intentionally photographed the chandelier beforehand, so it kind of looks like I hired a private investigator to follow it around.